Tenkai Knights: Animation

 The series first aired in the United States on the cable TV channel Cartoon Network on August 24, 2013, at 7:30 am, and in Canada on Teletoon on September 28, 2013.
 The English dub is produced by Studiopolis.
 To coincide with the launch of the property, Spin Master and Kickstart Entertainment produced a 10-episode prequel web-series entitled Tenkai Knights Origins.
 The series features music by John Majkut and was released onto YouTube as well as the brand's official website between September and December 2013.
 They also aired as interstitals on Cartoon Network and Teletoon.

 In Japan, the television series was delayed until April, airing on the TV Tokyo network beginning April 5, 2014.
 However, the Saturday 9:00-9:30 slot was a local sales slot, so only TV Aichi and TV Osaka were simultaneously networked with the production station TV Tokyo, while the other three TV Tokyo affiliate stations broadcast it on Saturday mornings at 7:00 (one week later).

 A second season of the series was announced to be in development but was cancelled prior to entering production.

 Toys

 The Tenkai Knights toy line is produced by Spin Master under the Ionix brand of construction bricks, along with a new Pokémon line.
 Spin Master refers to Ionix as the next generation of construction, with "Bricks that shapeshift."
 Their line of products include bricks that look very similar to traditional construction bricks, but actually shapeshift and unfold into unique mini-figures.
-Spin Master distributes the toys in the United States and Canada while Happinet handles the distribution rights of the toys in Japan.
+Spin Master distributes the toys in the United States, Canada and Thailand while Happinet handles the distribution rights of the toys in Japan.